openSVM/aeamcp/docs/whitepaper/aeamcp-whitepaper-backup.typ

 The following references provide comprehensive background and supporting research for the concepts, technologies, and methodologies presented in this whitepaper:

-#bibliography("references.bib")

 = Background and Related Work

 == Autonomous Economic Agents

-Autonomous Economic Agents (AEAs) represent a paradigm shift in AI system design, combining artificial intelligence with economic reasoning capabilities @fetch-aea-framework.
-The Agent-to-Agent (A2A) protocol framework provides standardized communication mechanisms enabling autonomous agents to discover, negotiate, and transact with one another @agent-to-agent-protocol.
+Autonomous Economic Agents (AEAs) represent a paradigm shift in AI system design, combining artificial intelligence with economic reasoning capabilities \@fetch-aea-framework.
+The Agent-to-Agent (A2A) protocol framework provides standardized communication mechanisms enabling autonomous agents to discover, negotiate, and transact with one another \@agent-to-agent-protocol.

 Current implementations of autonomous agents primarily rely on centralized coordination mechanisms, creating bottlenecks and single points of failure.
 Our work extends this foundation by providing decentralized infrastructure specifically designed for agent discovery and economic coordination.

 == Model Context Protocol

-The Model Context Protocol (MCP) standardizes how AI applications connect to external data sources and tools @mcp-specification.
+The Model Context Protocol (MCP) standardizes how AI applications connect to external data sources and tools \@mcp-specification.
 MCP servers provide resources, tools, and prompts that enhance AI capabilities, but existing discovery mechanisms are fragmented and lack standardization.

 Previous attempts at MCP server registries have been limited to centralized catalogs without economic incentives or verification mechanisms.
 AEAMCP introduces the first blockchain-based MCP server registry with comprehensive verification and economic coordination.

 == Blockchain Infrastructure for AI

-Blockchain platforms have been explored for AI coordination, with most work focusing on Ethereum-based solutions @blockchain-ai-survey.
+Blockchain platforms have been explored for AI coordination, with most work focusing on Ethereum-based solutions \@blockchain-ai-survey.
 However, Ethereum's high transaction costs and limited throughput make it unsuitable for high-frequency agent discovery operations.

-Solana's unique architecture, featuring parallel transaction processing and low fees, provides an ideal foundation for AI agent infrastructure @solana-whitepaper.
+Solana's unique architecture, featuring parallel transaction processing and low fees, provides an ideal foundation for AI agent infrastructure \@solana-whitepaper.
 Our system leverages Solana's Program Derived Addresses (PDAs) and event-driven architecture to create efficient, secure agent registries.

 == Decentralized Identity and Reputation

-Existing decentralized identity solutions @did-specification often lack domain-specific reputation mechanisms required for AI agent ecosystems.
+Existing decentralized identity solutions \@did-specification often lack domain-specific reputation mechanisms required for AI agent ecosystems.
 Our approach integrates reputation tracking with economic staking, creating incentive-aligned verification systems.

 = System Architecture